 By the end of the first year, I’d worked through about half of the book….but still wasn’t getting any listening practice and had not done any speaking at all.
 It was a far from ideal situation.

-A summer school in Bangor
+How I learned Welsh: a summer school in Bangor

 To remedy this, I decided to do three-week, full-time summer course in the language at the University College of North Wales in Bangor during the long summer vacation at the end of my first year at university.